divejikan-yuvarajah/agent-kernel-sentinelloop/use-cases/sentinelloop-ai/README.md

   * *Phase 1 (current):* manually triggered from the dashboard's Handover panel (`/handover/history`).
   * *Phase 2 (planned):* automatic shift-end scheduling via Agent Kernel's scheduler — configure `morning_shift_end` and `evening_shift_end` in `config.yaml` once cron support is confirmed available.
 * 🖥️ **Manual dashboard entry** — officers can log a phoned-in or in-person report directly, running through the identical risk pipeline as any Telegram report — no shortcut, no separate rules.
+* 🧪 **Live judge sandbox** — anyone can test the full pipeline from the dashboard with zero setup, no Telegram account required.

 ---